JuanVentrone/bitcoin_blockchain_scrapper/readme.md

 ## Start Scrapping

-Run init_scraping.ipynb, but before make sure the names of HTML classes from www.blockchain.com is not changed it
+Run init_scraping.ipynb, but before make sure the names of HTML classes from www.blockchain.com is not changed it.
+Paste the last data scrapped in Path **data/data_crudo.csv**

 to modify the HTML Clases, inspect those elements